chriskirknielsen/2020/src/en/pages/about.md

   As that took off, I learned how to make **dynamic websites**, and built a community — back when discussion forums were still a thing.
 Designing and developing that was a hobby that became a passion project of mine, and grew far bigger than my teenage self could ever have anticipated.
 I was one of those antiquated "webmasters"…

-  This led me to study **graphic design** for 4 years, with notable interest in **typography, colour theory, composition, as well as animation**.
+  This led me to study **graphic and motion design** for 4 years, with notable interest in **typography, colour theory, composition, as well as animation**.
 That said, I kept learning about the web, making blogs and other small projects.
 I made my way into **freelancing for a few years**, balancing design and development, which was great for me.

-  I eventually came to realise what I'd rather be doing: **working on the web to benefit everyone** (or at least, do my part).
+  I eventually came to realise what I'd rather be doing: **working on the web to benefit everyone** (or at least, do my part), landing a senior front-end developer role at MOJO PSG.
 At its core, this field is always growing, evolving, which means I can always learn new things.
 Now, *that* got me <span data-about-action="hooked-delorean">hooked</span>.

   <div class="u-displayFlex u-flex--center u-floatClear">
     {% set delorean -%}